aerisweather/mapsgl-android-webview/README.md

    Gradle Version 7.5.1.

-### Aeris id/secret, Mapbox access token
+## Permissions

+#### Aeris id and secret

-Including a MapsGL view in your app requires you to first set up your account using `MapsGLAccount` and providing your keys in string.xml file:
+Including a MapsGL view in your app requires you to first set up your account using `MapsGLAccount` and providing your keys in string.xml file [You can get one for free](https://www.aerisweather.com/pricing/).

 ```
 <resources>
     <string name="aerisapi_client_id">Your-client-id</string>
     <string name="aerisapi_client_secret">Your-client-secret</string>
 ```
+#### Mapbox access token

-Next, in file app/assets/mapviewAndroid.html, add your mapboxGL public access token as [documented by mapbox](https://docs.mapbox.com/help/getting-started/access-tokens/)
+Next, in file app/assets/mapviewAndroid.html, add your mapboxGL public access token as [documented by mapbox](https://docs.mapbox.com/help/getting-started/access-tokens/).

 ```
  window.addEventListener('load', () => {
         mapboxgl.accessToken = 'Your-mapboxGL-public-access-token';
 ```

-Now, you can use the method configureMap() which contains your account information and any other supported options as [documented by our MapsGL Javascript SDK](https://www.aerisweather.com/docs/mapsgl/reference/map-controller/#configuration):
+Now, you can use the method configureMap() which contains your account information and any other supported options as [documented by our MapsGL Javascript SDK](https://www.aerisweather.com/docs/mapsgl/reference/map-controller/#configuration).

 ### Getting Map Information